pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/branch_time_travel.png"> </p>

 And this new branch contains all the files and changes until the checkout commit.
-From there we can diverge and work independetly.
+From there we can diverge and work independently.

 ## Checkout commits of the current branch relative to HEAD